OsaPL/Versus-Brawl/README.md

 ## To be fixed
 (or atleast to try to fix)
-- Rock powerup can sometimes save you from dying from `genericKillHotspot`
+- Rock powerup can sometimes save you from dying from `genericKillHotspot` (dont use on maps where you need to kill players using that)
 - Level specific `SpeciesStats` will not be set for the first spawn
 - for 2 players the UI still stays the same as for 3/4 players setup
 - most of the UI stuff is filled with placeholders atm